high101bro/PoSh-EasyWin/README.md

 ### The goals of PoSh-EasyWin are to provide:
 1. a user interface that is easy to use and intuitive.
+2. easily view collected data locally via charts, spreadsheats, and by terminal.
-2. an efficient method to obtain various data from remote endpoints.
+3. an efficient method to obtain various data from remote endpoints over various protocols.
-3. visiblity into many common commands for endpoints and active directory servers.
+4. visiblity into many common commands for endpoints and active directory servers.
-4. the ability to effortlessly connect to an endpoint via a Remote Desktop, PSSession, PSExec, or explore Event Logs.
+5. the ability to effortlessly connect to an endpoint via a Remote Desktop, PSSession, PSExec, or explore Event Logs.
-5. a method to analyze data/results from numerous systems natively without external 3rd party applications.
+6. a method to analyze data/results from numerous systems natively without external 3rd party applications.

 ***
 ***